encode/django-rest-framework/docs/index.md

 **Awesome web-browseable Web APIs.**

-Django REST framework is a flexible, powerful Web API toolkit.
+Django REST framework is a flexible and powerful Web API toolkit.
 It is designed as a modular and easy to customize architecture, based on Django's class based views.

 APIs built using REST framework are fully self-describing and web browseable - a huge useability win for your developers.
 It also supports a wide range of media types, authentication and permission policies out of the box.